Rainbow Crossing-Dec. 4, 2019

 We celebrated his last days with visits to the places he loved most, riding in the car, slow sniffaris in the coffee farm, visits from his beloved kids, tripe lunches, chicken and rice dinners, bully sticks and ice cream cones.
 We told him how much we loved him.
 We let him know that he taught us so much about how to live a good life, and we thanked him for this gift.
 And today our wonderful veterinarian came to him at home and sent him gently across the Bridge.
 We are grateful that Chow was allowed to cross at home, surrounded by we who loved him.

 Unidos is truly Chow’s legacy.
 He has been with us, matching every step since the beginning.
 There is a hole in our universe without him.
 Everything feels askew and likely will for a long, long time.
 Our hearts are broken and at the same time filled with gratitude for the gift of being a part of this grand old dog’s life.
 Chow, we will miss you forever.

 Chow was the first dog we brought in after forming Unidos para los Animales.
 He had been loose on the streets for several months.
 Although he was dirty and quite scruffy, it was difficult to see how thin he was because of his thick coat.
-He had a pronounced limp in his left hind leg, which we later had diagnosed as a torn cruciate ligament in his knee, probably from being struck by a car.
+He had a pronounced limp in his left hind leg, which we later had diagnosed as a partially torn cruciate ligament in his knee, probably from being struck by a car.

 Chow came to us through a friend who had been feeding him.
 He attached himself to her, and stayed near her condominium, which was not a huge problem until one day when he spied the family cat through the open front door.
 A furious chase through the house ensued, with many things being knocked over and much screaming and general chaos.
 The chase ended with Fluffy the cat being pried out of Chow’s jaws, thankfully unscathed.
 An hysterical phone call later, and Terry had a Chow Chow.